themisir/themisir.com/content/about.md

 date: "2023-04-23"
 ---

-Hi, I'm Misir.
-I write software to make living; and sometimes just for fun.
+hi, OwO i'm misiw. i wwite softwawe to m-make wiving; and s-sometimes just f-fow fun.

-I like designing systems and eventually building them if I left with enough motivation to do so.
-This blog does not have any primary subject or target  audience as of writing this article.
-I generally write whatever comes off to my mind usually during the mid-night.
+i wike designing systems and eventuawwy b-buiwding t-them if i weft with e-enough motivation t-to do so. >_< t-this bwog does not h-have any pwimawy s-subject ow tawget  a-audience as of wwiting this awticwe. :3 i genewawwy wwite nyanievew comes off t-to my mind usuawwy duwing the mid-night.

-As a software engineer I like finding ways to write simple solutions for complex problems.
-After hating it for years, I finally convinced myself that I actually like Rust™ and planning to write more stuff using it.
-By the way this statement is not endorsed by the Rust™ Foundation.
+as a softwawe engineew i wike finding w-ways to wwite s-simpwe sowutions f-fow compwex p-pwobwems. :3 aftew h-hating it fow yeaws, (U ﹏ U) i-i finawwy convinced m-mysewf t-that i actuawwy wike wust™ and pwanning to wwite mowe stuff using it. -.- by the way t-this statement is nyot endowsed by the wust™ f-foundation.

-I built and failed a logistics & marketplace start-up called [Fonibo](https://fonibo.com).
-Despite failure, it was the primary contributor for my career and personal development from learning various technologies to coming over my social anxieties.
+i buiwt and faiwed a wogistics & m-mawketpwace stawt-up c-cawwed [fonibo](https://fonibo.com). (⑅˘꒳˘) despite faiwuwe, ( ͡o ω ͡o ) it was the pwimawy c-contwibutow f-fow my caweew and p-pewsonaw devewopment f-fwom weawning v-vawious technowogies t-to coming o-ovew my sociaw a-anxieties.

-Currently, I am working at [BP](https://bp.com) as a Software Engineer.
+cuwwentwy, >_< i am wowking at [bp](https://bp.com) as a softwawe engineew.

-## What more?
+## nani mowe?

-Aside from engineering, I like physics, philosophy and music.
-First two subjects lets me wonder how stuff around us actually works and interacts with each other.
-Since we haven't really found answers for many questions, philosophy will stay there to provide various ways to think about those problems we yet to solve.
+aside fwom engineewing, -.- i wike physics, (ˆ ﻌ ˆ)♡ p-phiwosophy a-and music. (⑅˘꒳˘) fiwst t-two subjects w-wets me wondew how s-stuff awound u-us actuawwy wowks a-and intewacts w-with each othew.
+(U ᵕ U❁) since we haven't weawwy found answews fow many questions, -.- phiwosophy w-wiww stay thewe to pwovide vawious ways to t-think about those pwobwems we yet t-to sowve.

-And music helps me to disconnect from the reality and wander off to unknown thought trains.
-After dealing with lots of logical problems on top of life problems, having a way to  clean one's mind can be really peaceful experience.
-I started learning piano in 2022 and willing to try out more stuff going forward.
-I will post some of my piano performance on my [YouTube channel](https://youtube.com/@themisir).
+and music hewps me to disconnect f-fwom the weawity a-and wandew off t-to unknown thought t-twains.
+(U ᵕ U❁) aftew d-deawing with wots o-of wogicaw pwobwems o-on top of w-wife pwobwems, having a way to  cwean one's mind can be weawwy peacefuw expewience. -.- i-i stawted weawning piano in 2022 and wiwwing t-to twy out mowe stuff going fowwawd. ^^;; i-i wiww post some of my piano pewfowmance on my [youtube channew](https://youtube.com/@themisir).

-## How to connect?
+## how to connect?

-The best way to reach out me would be to write an email at _me at themisir.com_.
-You can reach out me to ask questions, suggest something, provide a feedback about this blog or write whatever you want.
-I regularly check mailbox and hopefully, I will respond back shortly.
-If you were to reach out to promote your product, I will probably never use it, so, no spamming please.
+the best way to weach out me wouwd b-be to wwite an e-emaiw at *me at themisiw.com*.
+(U ﹏ U) you can weach out me to ask questions, -.- s-suggest s-something, (ˆ ﻌ ˆ)♡ pwovide a-a feedback about t-this bwog ow w-wwite nyanievew y-you want. (⑅˘꒳˘) i weguwawwy c-check maiwbox a-and hopefuwwy, (U ᵕ U❁) i wiww wespond back showtwy. -.- if you wewe to weach out to pwomote y-youw pwoduct, ^^;; i wiww pwobabwy nyevew use it, >_< s-so, nyo spamming pwease.

-Please, don't call me if you have my phone number.
-I really hate phone calls unless it's life or death situation and there's a chance that you would get a response much quicker if you wrote an email instead.
+pwease, rawr x3 don't caww me if you have m-my phone nyumbew. rawr i-i weawwy hate p-phone cawws unwess i-it's wife ow d-death situation a-and thewe's a chance t-that you wouwd g-get a wesponse much quickew if you wwote an emaiw instead.

-This is already too long for an about page of someone who doesn't deserve to have one.
+this is awweady too wong fow an about p-page of someone w-who doesn't d-desewve to have o-one.